mysticetus-inc/dotcom/site/content/industry/energy/_index.md

 {{< components/feature-highlight
 	title="Eliminate Human Error and Inefficiencies in Data Interpretation" subTitle="Prevent costly false shutdowns & Reduce startup delays" text="Shutdowns are expensive.
 False shutdowns must be eliminated.
-A PSO's decision must based on high quality representation of a sighting to the vessel's exclusion zone.
-Mysticetus's industry leading graphic display of all aspects of an operation eliminates PSO guess work and forces immediate QA on recorded data.
+A PSO's decision must be based on high quality representation of a sighting relative to the vessel's mitigation zone(s).
+Mysticetus's industry-leading graphic display of all aspects of an operation eliminates PSO guess work and forces immediate QA on recorded data.
 Mysticetus integrates GPS, AIS, passive acoustic monitoring, IR cameras, real time mapping, and internet connectivity.
 No more scrawled notes on paper.
-No more data translation errors. " image="mysticetus-data-collection.png"
+No more random guesses in Excel.
+No more data translation errors." image="mysticetus-data-collection.png"
 	imagePosition="right"
 >}}